elgys/PCS/README.md

         First argument is the power in newton of the hand.
         Second argument is the power in newton of the leg.

-exercise_interpreter.py:
+debug.py
-     This file can read the .exc files and runs the whole simulation.
+    This is a debug file for the simulation.
-     It imports the wheel model and the human body model.

 human_model.py:
     This file contains all code associated with the modelling of a human body.